poyawu/optimize_potato_breeding_program_I/README.md

 # Optimize potato breeding program I

-This repository contains the main R scripts and empirical genotypic data that were used as a basis for the computer simulation study of "Optimal implementation of genomic selection in clone breeding programs - exemplified in potato: I. Effect of selection strategy, implementation stage, and selection intensity on short-term genetic gain" (Wu et al., 2023).
+This repository contains the main R scripts and empirical genotypic data that were used as a basis for the computer simulation study of "Optimal implementation of genomic selection in clone breeding programs - Exemplified in potato: I. Effect of selection strategy, implementation stage, and selection intensity on short-term genetic gain" (Wu et al., 2023).
 These scripts were performed under R 3.6.1 and AlphaSimR 1.0.4.

 Note that this manuscript is currently under revision, and therefore changes are expected.